Matars/OpenSwarm/docs/getting-started.md

 5. **Commit and push** -- select a worktree, press `c` to commit, `p` to push.

 6. **Merge back** -- select a child worktree, press `m` to merge into its parent.
-If there are conflicts, OpenSwarm offers to launch OpenCode with a conflict prompt (or you can launch another agent via `O`).
+If there are conflicts, OpenSwarm offers to launch OpenCode with a prefilled conflict-resolution prompt (or you can launch another agent via `O`).

 7. **Clean up** -- press `d` to delete a worktree, `x` to prune stale entries.

+8. **Reconnect context later** -- if you close and reopen OpenSwarm, pressing `O` on the same worktree can reconnect the recent OpenCode session for that node (when OpenCode is your default agent).

 ## Requirements